 On July 17, 2018, the Mississippi Attorney General filed a lawsuit in Mississippi state court against Navient, Navient Solutions, LLC, and the Bank arising out of the Multi-State Investigation.
 The complaint alleges unfair and deceptive trade practices against all three defendants as to private loan origination practices from 2000 to 2009, and against the two Navient defendants as to servicing practices between 2010 and the present.
 The complaint further alleges that Navient assumed responsibility for these matters under the Separation and Distribution Agreement for alleged conduct that pre-dated the Spin-Off.
 On September 27, 2018, the Mississippi Attorney General filed an amended complaint.
 On October 8, 2018, the Bank moved to dismiss the Mississippi Attorney General's action as to the Bank, arguing, among other things, that the complaint failed to allege with sufficient particularity or specificity how the Bank was responsible for any of the alleged conduct, most of which predated the Bank's existence.
 On November 20, 2018, the Mississippi Attorney General filed an opposition brief and the Bank filed a reply on December 21, 2018.
-A hearing on the motion to dismiss is scheduled for April 11, 2019.
+The court heard oral argument on the Bank's motion to dismiss on April 11, 2019.
+On August 15, 2019, the court entered an order denying the Bank's motion to dismiss.
+On September 5, 2019, the Bank filed with the Supreme Court of Mississippi a petition for interlocutory appeal.
+The Mississippi Attorney General filed an opposition to the petition for interlocutory appeal and stayed the trial court proceedings.